 Stylus: The newest Apple Pencil comes with added usability, like improved touchpoint technology and new gestures for added interaction.
 If you plan on using your tablet for note taking during business meetings, it’s a no-brainer.
 The Apple Pencil can also be used to jot down notes on PDFs, scribble reminders, draw charts and graphs and more.
 The first-generation, $99 Apple Pencil is also a great product for small business.

 Case: Apple recently released a Smart Folio case for the new iPad Pro.
 This case offers protection to both the front and back of your iPad, making it an ideal accessory for the traveling business owner.
 An elegant folio case is the perfect accessory to keep your iPad, Apple Pencil and Keyboard together.
 You can also opt for a case made by a third party.
 Targus makes affordable no-frills cases for the 9.7-inch iPad (starting at $24.99) and Twelve South makes elegant iPad cases that look like leather-bound books (starting at $69.99).

 Load it with apps

 Thanks to an increasing demand for mobile software solutions, you can run almost all the business tools you already love on your iPad.
 There are more than 1.3 million apps to choose from.
 Here are just a few favorites among business iPad users:

 - Microsoft Office Mobile Apps: Thanks to Microsoft’s line of mobile Office apps, you can outfit your iPad with your favorite work tools, like Word, Excel and PowerPoint.
 Being able to showcase presentations directly from your iPad without lugging your laptop around is a win.
 You can also download Microsoft Outlook and OneNote on your iPad for cohesive integration across different platforms and devices.

 - QuickBooks: One of the most popular software products, with small and large businesses alike, is QuickBooks.
 Thanks to the mobile QuickBooks app, you can access your account from anywhere, process invoices and keep an eye on the books.
-[See Related Story: Which Version of QuickBooks is Right for Your Business?]
+[See Related Story: Which Version of QuickBooks Should You Use?]